 Behind the Scenes of BISD Communications

-• Limited on what we can share: Depending on the situation, there are times we are limited on the details we can share.
+- Limited on what we can share: There are times we are limited on the details we can share.
 This could be due to privacy laws or due to an active law enforcement investigation.
 It is not our intention to seem vague when we say “We are unable to share specifics regarding XYZ.”
 Please know that we strive toward proactive communication while balancing the privacy of others.

-1. Follow the instructions given in our message.
-This might include an alternate pick-up location for your student, or a change to the schools’ dismissal times.
+- Follow Official Instructions: This might include an alternate pick-up location for your student, or a change to the schools’ dismissal times.

 Lastly, please make sure your contact information is always up to date in Skyward/Family Access.
 Your email address and phone number listed in Skyward/Family Access are the ones we use when sending out our messages.